yaningzhu/blog/002_redshift_permissions.md

 grant all privileges on all tables in schema report_test to group readwrite;
 ```

 Note the tiered level permissions.
-Privileges on the tables are self-explanatory; privileges on the schema allows creating the tables in the first place, among other things.
+Privileges on the table-level are self-explanatory; privileges on the schema-level allows creating the tables in the first place, among other things.

 We're not done yet.
 Let's set the default permissions, so we don't have to repeat the table privileges for every new table.